 In March 2017, William Poole, a senior fellow at the Cato Institute, warned of another subprime crisis.
 He warned that 35 percent of Fannie Mae's loans required mortgage insurance.
 That's about the level in 2006.
 In some ways, these loans are worse.
 Fannie and Freddie lowered their definition of subprime from 660 to 620.
-That means the banks are no longer calling borrowers with scores between 620 and 660 subprime.
+The banks are no longer calling borrowers with scores between 620 and 660, subprime.
 Poole was the head of the Federal Reserve Bank of Kansas who warned of the subprime crisis in 2005.

 In 2016, 5.7 percent of all home sales were bought for quick resale.
 These "flip" homes are renovated and sold in less than a year.
 Attom Data Solutions reported that's the highest percentage since 2006, during the last boom.

 The 2008 Housing Market Crash

 People who were caught in the 2008 crash are spooked that a 2017 bubble will lead to another crash.
 But it was caused by forces that are no longer present.
 Credit default swaps insured derivatives such as mortgage-backed securities.
 Hedge fund managers created a huge demand for these supposedly risk-free securities.
 That created demand for the mortgages that backed them.

 As many unqualified buyers entered the market, demand soared.
 Many people bought homes as investments to sell as prices kept rising.
 They exhibited irrational exuberance, a hallmark of any asset bubble.